Cedarville, Ohio: Little Town of Lights

+The Little Town of Lights is held annually on the first weekend of December.
+Residents coordinate their outdoor lighted decorations (traditionally empty gallon milk jugs with a candle placed inside) and also compete for the best display.

 Education

 The Cedar Cliff Local School District operates three public schools combined in one building in the village: Cedarville Elementary School, Cedarville Middle School, and Cedarville High School.
 The Cedar Cliff Local School District gets its name from the two towns which it serves, Cedarville and Clifton.

 Cedarville University, a Baptist institution, has been in operation at Cedarville since 1887.

 Cedarville has a public library, a branch of the Greene County Public Library.